rawitat/gtypist_lessons/programming_quotes.typ

 # ###########################################################################

 *:FUNNY
-B:Funny but True about Programmers
+B:Funny but True about Programmers/Programming

 *:FUNNY_1
 I:Rick Cook, The Wizardry Compiled